IvanHalen86/Stepper_motor_Matlab_Arduino/README.md

 # Stepper_motor_Matlab_Arduino
-In order to use these codes you have first to download the Matlab Arduino communication codes.
+In order to use these matlab codes you have first to run the code "Arduino_Matlab_serial.ino"

-This is the video that explains the first steps you have to do in order to make Matlab to communicate with Arduino.
+This is the video that explains how this codes works

 https://www.youtube.com/watch?v=kr21ypVgb1M&t=198s